Mike Pellicciotti (pelly-chotty) has been fighting to reform government in Olympia

 In high school, he worked as a busboy to help earn money for college.
-After college, he earned scholarships for graduate school and law school, before becoming an attorney dedicated to public service.
-Not a politician, Mike thinks it’s time for a change -- he wants to combat government waste and bring new independent leadership to make our region a safer place to live, a better place to get an education, and an engine for job growth.
+After college, he earned scholarships for graduate school and law school, before becoming an attorney dedicated to public service in South King County.
+He is now a freshman legislator being a voice for working families.

 A Decade of Public Safety Leadership in our Community

 Mike is particularly committed to improving our region’s healthcare system and preserving tax dollars.
-Mike was appointed by Attorney General Bob Ferguson to lead state efforts to combat healthcare fraud and the abuse of vulnerable adults.
+As a prosecutor, Mike managed statewide efforts to combat healthcare fraud and the abuse of vulnerable adults.
 Fighting against government waste, Mike has managed teams of investigators and prosecutors, returning over $30 million dollars to taxpayers from healthcare providers and out-of-state pharmaceutical corporations who commit fraud.
-He has criminally convicted those healthcare providers in our region who have stolen tax dollars intended for the poor and disabled, or who have abused seniors.

 Dedication to Job Growth and Transportation Improvements